Ceciceciceci/retail-design-nav/README.md

 Some HTML5 and CSS3 was also used.
 Let me know if you have any more questions.
 Thank you for letting me participate in taking this test.
 In this project, I also included videos of the test in case, something happens.
 One for Safari and one for Chrome.

 Extra Credit portion:
 For the clock, I wish I could use Google's Time Zone API but I didn't want to import any library unless it was React or Sass as per instructions.
 So a switch statement was used instead since there was only a few locations.
 However, this would not be sustainable for > 10 locations.
+But the clocks do change between the location.

 - Cecilia